spacefellow/HHParseBot/README.md

 ## HHParseBot
-This is a telegram bot that sends the user new vacancies from hh.ru
+This is a telegram bot that sends the user new vacancies from hh.ru .
+It was implemented with Aiogram.

 ### Start the app in Windows